ibm-cloud-docs/apiconnect/creating_apis.md

 You can then test any of the API endpoints by using `curl`, for example.
 If you want to load the API by using a web browser, open `http://localhost:4001` in your browser.
-For the default LoopBack&reg; (empty or hello-world) project, you see something like this:
+For the default LoopBack (empty or hello-world) project, you see something like this:
 ```
 {"started":"2016-03-07T22:24:55.322Z","uptime":35.839}
 ```

-### Publishing a LoopBack application to Bluemix from the CLI
+### Publishing a LoopBack application to {{site.data.keyword.Bluemix_notm}} from the CLI
 {: #pub_lb_app_cli}

 To publish a LoopBack application to {{site.data.keyword.Bluemix_short}} from the command line, complete the following steps: